Great Western Railway (Saskatchewan): History

 Abbotsford based Westcan Ltd., a railway contracting and maintenance company from BC, purchased 330 miles of track from CP and announced the launch of a new Westcan-owned short line, Great Western Railway Ltd, to provide service on these lines.
 The original purchase date was July 31, 2000, but this date was pushed to September 8, 2000 after overwhelming rainfall washed out 16 km of track on the Vanguard Subdivision, one of the branches that was being sold.
 An agreement was reached with Canadian Pacific to repair the damaged section at a cost of more than 500,000 before the takeover was completed.

 In 2004 the railway was purchased by local investors from the area of Saskatchewan it serves.
 It is now locally owned and operated.
 Great Western Railway continues to serve many producer loading sites along their entire rail network, but also provide railcar storage for Class I railways and railcar companies.

 GWR operates on 308 mi of former Canadian Pacific Railway's Shaunavon, Vanguard, Altawan and Notukeu Subdivisions.
-GWR also services 60 mi on the Fife Lake Railway, which is partially owned by the company, and another 72 mi of the Red Coat Road & Rail on a yearly contractual basis.
+GWR also services 60 mi on the Fife Lake Railway, which is wholly owned by the company, and another 72 mi of the Red Coat Road & Rail on a yearly contractual basis.